Video Link: https://vimeo.com/296963207

 When the smoke of controversy clears, and Congress looks closer at the thousands of research studies on HGH, Stallone's statements might prove correct.
 Until then, a doctor's prescription is required to obtain HGH legally.

 Since the "winning is everything," attitude prevails in both professional and amateur sports, HGH is being used by many prominent professional and Olympic athletes in just about every sport for significantly increased performance capabilities (yes, even "brain sports", such as chess and poker), in the hope of gaining an “edge” over competitors.

-Use of HGH for this purpose is banned by virtually all sporting sanctioning bodies.
+The use of HGH for this purpose is banned by virtually all sporting sanctioning bodies.

 This has created confusion in many people's minds.
 When asked, most people feel that the use of HGH is illegal under any circumstance.
 However, it is not unlawful when administered by a medical professional.
 Many older folks undergo HGH treatment to combat the debilitating effects of aging.

-The two most massive search engines, Google and Yahoo, who control about 90% of total internet searches, show the terms HGH or Human Growth Hormone are searched more than 20,000 times per day online!
+The two most massive search engines, Google and Yahoo, which control about 90% of total internet searches, show the terms HGH or Human Growth Hormone are searched more than 20,000 times per day online!

-As a result of the explosive popularity of HGH being used for more than treating growth hormone deficiency in children, Congress, and the FDA are holding hearings and creating even more of the controversy over this very misunderstood, fantastic substance.
+As a result of the explosive popularity of HGH being used for more than treating growth hormone deficiency in children, Congress, and the FDA are holding hearings and creating even more controversy over this very misunderstood, fantastic substance.

 What is Human Growth Hormone (HGH)?